NBIK15007U Advanced Ecology

 MSc Programme in Biology with a minor subject

-A high-level introduction to ecological and evolutionary processes, including trophic interactions and within- and between-species interactions.
+A high-level introduction to ecological processes, including trophic interactions and within- and between-species interactions.

 - The spatial and temporal distribution of species and organisms

 - The biology of fungi, protists, plants and animals of importance to ecosystem function and/or which are typical of different environments

 - The function of freshwater and terrestrial ecosystems and their interaction with local, regional and/or global systems, including global change

 - Practical and societal aspects of knowledge in ecology

 - Hypothesize, independently formulate and conduct empirical studies/experiments, in the field and in the laboratory, and explain, communicate and put into perspective a scientific problem, both orally and in writing